 - Click Administration > User Management > Users.

-- Click a user that will receive the notifications.
+- Click the Login Name of the user that will receive the notifications.

 - Click User Details > Notification Method.